Virtual Centennial Celebration of Artworks

 Alliance for New Music-Theatre has commissioned a series of “Short Gems” and has put together six teams of composers and librettists to respond to a painting or other work of visual art that will celebrate the diversity and strengths of The Phillips Collection.
 The "Short Gems" will be offered as on-line performances, paired with a “virtual tour” of featured artworks in The Phillips Collection for their coming year’s Centennial Exhibition.

-Check out the works from the Phillips Collection and artists that have been chosen for development on the "Short Gems" webpage.
+Check out the six works from the Phillips Collection and our artists who are developing the "Short Gems."

 Jacob Lawrence “The Washer Woman”

 Rene and Tom have collaborated before on bringing important stories of African-American life to the stage in musical theatre forms.
 Their approach will resonate with Black mothers of today, as the Woman, going about her practical chores keeping body and soul together, sings of her worries and fears for her Black sons in a world of racially motivated violence and inequity.
 For this work they will team up again with the inimitable singer-actress Roz White, who starred in their Helen Hayes’ Recommended Alliance production, Black Pearl Sings!

 Mark Rothko “The Rothko Room”